kerrishaus/docs.kerrishaus.com-content/personal/kennyrkun/AnyTone_Radios_X78_Family.md

 # Analog APRS Messaging
 Both the 878 and 578 support SMS messages through APRS.
 You must use the entire callsign including the SSID (the -7 or whatever) in order for the radio to receive and decode the message.
 If the SSID is ommitted, the radios will ignore the message.

+# Roaming
+## DMR Roam / Roaming Zones
+Roaming Zones apply only to DMR.
+Roaming Zones cannot be used for analog channels.
+Analog channels can be added to Roaming Zones, but shouldn't be because they won't do anything.

+## GPS Roaming
+Only 16 channels can be used for GPS roaming.
+GPS roaming channels can be digital or analog.
+Radius is generally in meters.
+Roaming toggle can't be set using a hotkey, it must be done manually in a menu.
+Go to Menu -> GPS -> Area SQL -> On/Off and to turn it on or off.
+In CPS, it can be enabled by default under Optional Setting -> GPS Ranging -> GPS Roaming.

 # Contacts
-A contact with `Call Alert` set to `Ring` will play the triple beep caller after being heard, and `Ring` set to `Online Alert` will play the talk permit tone (if one is set) before playing audio from that contact.
+A contact with `Call Alert` set to `Ring` will play the triple beep caller(what is this?) after being heard, and `Ring` set to `Online Alert` will play the talk permit tone (if one is set) before playing audio from that contact.

 # Tips for using the CPS
 - For sections that contain lists that don't allow you to use the "Insert (Paste)" or "Move up"/"Move down" actions in the context menu, you can move an item by using control + x or "Cut".
 Then paste the item where you need it.